 Thursday, November 8th we celebrated our Teacher of the Day winners!
 Winners came to the MPR along with teachers and staff for a brief “staff meeting” lead by our student Principal of the Day Jake Steiner.
 Students had juice and donuts while teachers/staff had coffee and then they went along to their classrooms.
 Some of the student teachers helped lead lessons, some lead the lines, others got to sit in the teacher’s chair…and the list goes on.
 Not only did teachers participate, but so did other staff…we got to have a Custodian of the day winner, an assistant principal, and even our lunch manager!
 Students and staff had a great time and we look forward to this event again next year.
 Thank you to all of the parents for your generous donations through closed bids to win these positions!

-Jog-A-Thon is coming up on December 6th! (we’re checking the weather to see if we need to delay)
+Jog-A-Thon is on April 25th! (we’re checking the weather to see if we need to delay)

 Get excited!!
 Jog-A-Thon is coming!
 This is not a fundraiser, it is a fit and fun run!
 Families are welcome to come out and cheer on their Smith students during the event.